Goal 14: Policies, processes and practices

 • Reduce storm water run-off and minimise negative environmental impact by using Sustainable Urban Drainage Systems.

 We ensure that we adhere to UK government guidelines on water discharge and standards to uphold water quality and protect ecosystems, wildlife, and human health and welfare.
-We also have a target of zero pollution incidents for emissions and discharges.
+Our Environmental Sustainability Strategy addresses the prevention of marine pollution and has a target of zero reportable pollution incidents to air, land and water across the University estate.

 Maintaining aquatic ecosystems